egel-lang/egel-lang.github.io/SEMANTICS.md

 ![A term](tree1.png)

-You could use a stack and push stack frames for F, G, and H. However, I wanted to experiment with another model, graph rewriting.
+You could use a stack and push stack frames for "F", "G", and "H".
+However, I wanted to experiment with another model, graph rewriting.
 Note that since we're rewriting eagerly we're rewriting the outermost expression first.